EXPLORE O’CONNELL STREET

 Just a “hop, skip & a jump” from the Belvedere Hotel is O’Connell Street, the main street of Dublin.
 Originally called Sackville Street it was renamed in 1924 in honour of Daniel O’Connell, an Irish revolutionary from the early 19th century.
 A statue of the famous “Liberator” stands at the lower end of the street, facing O’Connell Bridge.

-O’Connell Street, close to the Belvedere Hotel, is a short walk through some of Dublin’s most popular sites:
+O’Connell Street is a short walk through some of Dublin’s most popular sites:

 - The Parnell Monument; statue of the dubbed “uncrowned King of Ireland” and leader of the Irish Parliamentary Party, Charles Stewart Parnell, 2 minutes walk from Belvedere Hotel.